When should I be screened for breast cancer?

 - ultrasound or magnetic resonance imaging (MRI)

 Some provinces and territories have programs or protocols for those at high risk.
 The criteria for high risk varies by province and territory.
 Talk to your healthcare provider about which screening program is best for you and at what age you should start screening if you are at higher risk.
-We are also advocating to ensure that women and trans, non-binary and gender-diverse people at high risk have fair and timely access to breast cancer screening, no matter where they live.
+We are also advocating for women and trans, non-binary and gender-diverse people at high risk to have fair and timely access to breast cancer screening, no matter where they live.